FridayAgboro/Palmora-HR-Project-DSA-/README.md

 10. **Total Numbers of Regions:** I inserted the card, selected Location, set it to count of Location and filtered it to distint count.

 #### **Gender Distribution and Region**
-- I inserted the Clustered Bar Chart, put location on Y-Axis, count of name on X-Axis and gender on legend.
+- This was done by inserting the Clustered Bar Chart, then put location on Y-Axis, count of name on X-Axis and gender on legend.

 #### **Gender Distribution and Department**
 - I inserted the Matrix Card, put Department on Row, Gender on Columns and Name on Value (filter to count).